Solo female travel in France

 Meeting people and connecting with locals

-For those seeking solo female travel, France can be a slightly tricker country to connect with locals.
-The good news is, if you enjoy hiking, you can meet natives on walking tours through group mountain treks and trails.
-Many French people enjoy spending their spare time around nature, so finding an outdoor group activity is a perfect way to meet people.
+If you enjoy hiking, you can meet locals on walking tours through group mountain treks and trails.
+Many enjoy spending their spare time around nature, so finding an outdoor group activity is a perfect way to meet people.

-Otherwise, there are various websites and apps you can access and download for free to help you connect with fellow travelers.
-Again, if you’re in a big city, free walking tours are an excellent way to meet like-minded people, as well as collect some knowledge along the way.
+Otherwise, there are various websites and apps you can download for free to help you connect with fellow travelers.
+If you’re in a big city, free walking tours are an excellent way to meet like-minded people, as well as collect some knowledge along the way.

 Tips from a local

-• You only have to tip if you’ve had an exceptionally good eating or drinking experience.
+- You only have to tip if you’ve had an exceptionally good eating or drinking experience.
 Hospitality workers are paid a decent amount in France, so they don’t rely on tips.
-However, it’s common practise to round up your bill to the nearest €1 or 50c and leave that as a gratuity for the service.
+However, it’s common practice to round up your bill to the nearest €1 or 50c and leave that as a gratuity for the service.

 France for solo female pet sitters